zshzero/blog/content/gsoc/build-and-install-chromium-OS.md

 draft: false
 ---

-This post is a quick start guide to get the Chromium OS source code, build it and try it out for BOARD=arm-generic.
+This post is a quick start guide to get the Chromium OS source and build it.

 The official guide is at: [Developer Guide](https://chromium.googlesource.com/chromiumos/docs/+/master/developer_guide.md)